danieldinter/plongi/readme.txt

 == Description ==

-plongi is WordPress theme for scuba diving related websites, like your dive center website, blogs, etc.
+plongi is a WordPress theme for scuba diving related websites, like your dive center website, blogs, etc.

 It is a Full Site Editing theme based on Twenty Twenty-Two and Twenty Twenty-Three.
 The theme can be fully customized and adapted to your needs.